rust-lang/book/nostarch/chapter08.md

 // using them and see what compiler error you get!
 ```

-Showing that keys and values are owned by the hash map once they’re inserted
+Listing 8-22: Showing that keys and values are owned by the hash map once
+they’re inserted

 We aren’t able to use the variables `field_name` and `field_value` after
 they’ve been moved into the hash map with the call to `insert`.